emnify/product-docs/docs/quickstart/devices/gps-trackers.md

 ```

 The \[SMSpassword\] can be set up in the Ruptela device center.
-If it isn't set, you can omit the SMSpassword, and the command is:
+If the SMSpassword isn't set, the command is:

 ```
 setconnection em